PratibhaSikheriya/Sales-Dashboard/README.md

 * A small number of reps making most sales = replicate their approach.
 * One country dominating revenue = check scale vs margin.

----

-## Presentation tips (for your portfolio)

-* Start with 3 KPIs (Sales, Profit, Avg Order).
-* Follow with a time chart and a Top-5 product list.
-* Add one map or store leaderboard for geographic context.
-* Keep visuals uncluttered — one message per chart.

----

 ## Files included